ManuelePasini/slides-markdown/slides/graph_llm.md

 - Bring Your Own Knowledge: A Survey of Methods for LLM Knowledge Expansion - <b style="color: blue;">??</b>, 2025

-## Large Language Models on Graphs: A Comprehensive Survey - TKDE, December 2024
+## LLMs on Graphs: A Comprehensive Survey - TKDE, 2024

 - **Three types of graphs**:
     - Pure Graphs without Textual Information